nedbat/explainer/devops-explainer.rst

   numquam eius modi tempora incidunt.

 container
   Operating-system-level virtualization is a server virtualization method in which the kernel of an operating system allows the existence of multiple isolated user-space instances, instead of just one.
-Such instances, which are sometimes called containers, software containers, virtualization engines or jails, may look and feel like a real server from the point of view of its owners and users.
-[Wikipedia: `Operating-system-level virtualization <https://en.wikipedia.org/wiki/Operating-system-level_virtualization>`_]
+Such instances, which are sometimes called containers, software containers, virtualization engines or jails, may look and feel like a real server from the point of view of its owners and users. [`W <https://en.wikipedia.org/wiki/Operating-system-level_virtualization>`__]

+  `What even is a container? <http://jvns.ca/blog/2016/10/10/what-even-is-a-container/>`_

 LXC
   lorem ipsum quia dolor sit amet consectetur adipisci velit, sed quia non